kmbarragan/Clim680_FinalProject/Outline.md

 * Calculate the correlation map of 2 meter surface temperature and 500hPa anomalies

 ---
 ## Function
-I created a function to be able to create the day of the year climatology and to be able to create the anomalies for the 2 meter temperature.
+I create a function to be able to calculate the anomalies and day of year climatology for the 2 meter surface temperature.

 ---
 ## Conda Environment
 The environment.yml file is provided to show the environment used to run all the codes.